syncfusion-content/maui-docs/MAUI/Picker/dealing-with-columns.md

 # Dealing with Columns in .NET MAUI Picker (SfPicker)

-This section explains about the customization of picker columns
+This section explains the customization of picker columns.

 ## Columns customization